sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/dirty_database.md

 ```
 **Do not mark the migration table as clean if you have not verified that the migration was successfully completed.**

-Checking to see if a migration ran successfully requires looking at the migration’s `sql` file, and verifying that its the `sql` queries contained in the migration files have made their changes to the relevant tables in the database.
+Checking to see if a migration ran successfully requires looking at the migration’s `sql` file, and verifying that `sql` queries contained in the migration file have been applied to tables in the database.

 _Note: Many migrations do nothing but create tables and/or indexes or alter them._

 You can get a description of a table and its associated indexes quickly using the `\d <table name>` `psql` shell command (note lack of semicolon).
 Using this information, you can determine whether a table exists, what columns it contains, and what indexes on it exist.
-Use this inforamtion to determine if commands in a migration ran successfully before setting `dirty=false`.
+Use this information to determine if commands in a migration ran successfully before setting `dirty=false`.

 1. **Start Sourcegraph again and the remaining migrations should succeed, otherwise repeat this procedure again from [_1.
 Identify incomplete migration_](#1-identify-incomplete-migration)**

 ## Additional Information

 ### `CREATE_INDEX_CONCURRENTLY`
-Some migrations utilize the `CREATE INDEX CONCURRENTLY` migration option which runs the query as a background process ([learn more here](https://www.postgresql.org/docs/12/sql-createindex.html)).
-If one of these migrations fails to complete, you will see the index when you describe the table, the migration will see it there, but it will be an unusable.
-You will then need to `REINDEX CONURRENTLY` or drop and recreate the index.
+Some migrations utilize the `CREATE INDEX CONCURRENTLY` migration option which runs a query to create a table index as a background process ([learn more here](https://www.postgresql.org/docs/12/sql-createindex.html)).
+If one of these migrations fails to complete, the database will register that a table index has been created, however the index will be unusable.
+If you use `\d <table name>` you will see the index for the table, but there will be nothing to tell you the indexing operation has failed.
+This database state can lead to poor search query performance, with searches attempting to utilize the incomplete table index.

+To resolve this, you will then need to run the migration that creates the relevant index again, replacing `CREATE INDEX CONCURRENTLY` with `REINDEX CONCURRENTLY`.
+You can also drop and recreate the index.

-You can discover if such a damaged index exists by running the following query:
+To discover if such a damaged index exists by run the following query:

 ```sql
 SELECT